joaosoutomaior/outness-engagement-GSAs-code/README.md

-# outness-engagement-GSAs-code
- code for research project on outness and school engagement
+# Code for research project on outness and school engagement

- Hank Sherwood and Joao Sout-Maior (code)
+Project by: Hank Sherwood and Joao Sout-Maior (code author)

+ # Notes

+ * Numbered .rmd files contain project results.
+ * "helper_" .R files contain auxiliary functions.
+ * Follow the order of file numbers to reproduce results.